al6x/nim/mono/docs/how_it_works.md

 # In details

-Browser has tiny JS client, that listen on UI events and executes commands send from server.
+Browser has tiny JS client, it forwards UI events to Nim Server, and executes commands send back from Nim Server.

 ```Nim
 Browser, JS: # see mono.ts